Ian Botham: Somerset and England (1984 to 1986–87)

-Ironically, his highest score and both his best and worst bowling performances against West Indies occurred in the same match at Lord's in 1984.
+His highest score and both his best and worst bowling performances against West Indies occurred in the same match at Lord's in 1984.
 Clive Lloyd won the toss and, perhaps mistakenly, elected to field.
-The first day was rain-affected and England, 167 for two overnight, scored 286 thanks to a century by Graeme Fowler; Botham scored a useful 30.
+The first day was rain-affected and England, 167 for two overnight, scored 286 after a century by Graeme Fowler; Botham scored a useful 30.
 West Indies lost three quick wickets, all of them to Botham who was a "reminder of his old self" in the words of Wisden, but recovered to reach 119 for three at the close of play on day two.

-In the third morning, Viv Richards was dismissed by Botham under dubious circumstances but Botham was inspired by the capture of his great friend's wicket and went on to take eight for 103, dismissing West Indies for 245 and for once giving England a chance of victory against the world's best team, with a first innings lead of 41.
+In the third morning, Viv Richards was dismissed by Botham under dubious circumstances but Botham was inspired by the capture of his friend's wicket and went on to take eight for 103, dismissing West Indies for 245 and for once giving England a chance of victory against the world's best team, with a first innings lead of 41.
 This was Botham's best-ever bowling performance against West Indies by some distance.
 England began their second innings and had been reduced to 88 for four when Botham joined Allan Lamb.
 They reached 114 for four at day three close.
 There was no Sunday play and England resumed on the Monday 155 runs ahead with six wickets standing.
 Botham and Lamb added 128 for the fifth wicket before Botham was out for 81, including nine fours and one six, easily his highest score and best innings against West Indies.
 Lamb made a century and England were all out on the Tuesday morning (final day) for exactly 300.
 West Indies needed 342 to win in five and a half hours.
 They lost Desmond Haynes to a run out at 57 for 0, whereupon Larry Gomes (92 not out) joined Gordon Greenidge (214 not out) and West Indies went on to win by nine wickets with 11.5 of the last twenty overs to spare.

 Although Wisden does not name Botham except as an "inattentive" fielder who dropped a catch, it describes the England bowlers "looking second-rate and nobody but Willis bowling the right line or setting the right field to the powerful and phlegmatic Greenidge".
 Botham bowled the most overs, 20, and with nought for 117 he conceded almost a run a ball (Willis had nought for 48 from 15 overs).
-In mitigation, Wisden conceded that Greenidge played "the innings of his life, and his ruthless batting probably made the bowling look worse that it was".
+In mitigation, Wisden conceded that Greenidge played "the innings of his life, and his ruthless batting probably made the bowling look worse than it was".